 Recently I reviewed what Dave Ramsey calls his Endorsed Local Providers (ELPs).
 As I was doing research for that review I learned of Dave’s view that historically the S&P 500 has returned 12%.
 I also learned that he believes it will continue to do so over the long run.

 This was curious to me for several reasons.
-First, it’s common knowledge that the compound annual growth rate of the S&P 500 since 1926 is 10%, not 12% (the S&P 500 as we know it today was formed in 1957, but we can traces variations of it back further).
-Second, every investing expert I’ve ever read or listened to says the same thing–10%.
+First, it’s common knowledge that the compound annual growth rate of the S&P 500 since 1926 is 10%, not 12% (the S&P 500 as we know it today was formed in 1957, but we can trace variations of it back further).
+Second, every investing expert I’ve ever read or listened to says the same thing--10%.
 And finally, I know of no expert or study that predicts 12% returns going forward.

-So I dug into this little bit and learned from the Ramsey website that he gets very specific.
+So I dug into this a little bit and learned from the Ramsey website that he gets very specific.
 He claims that from 1926 to 2011 the S&P 500 returned 11.69%.
 That’s not the kind of number you just make up out of thin air.
 It’s wrong, of course, but the better question is how he came up with it in the first place.